Working with Photographs

 Body copy is

-Chapter heads are contrasted with
+Chapter heads are

 Photographs almost always add interest to a design and emphasis to a message.
 Extra-large or extra-small photos, dramatic cropping, interesting filters, or special digital effects can transform a ho-hum layout into a creative visual solution.

 We’ll present some basic guidelines for planning your photographs, but don’t be shy about deviating from those guidelines and stretching the boundaries of what we used to call “Journalism 101” photography: totally safe, conservative images, properly lighted and cropped.
 Now we refer to this style as the “Pleasantville” look, where everything is completely predictable, perfect, and ideal, which is often completely boring.